 SaaS vendors take care of the maintenance.
 You need not worry about it.

 Free LMS software will not provide any maintenance services.
 With paid software, it depends on your agreement with the vendors.
-They might give you the technical support for a limited time.
+They might give you technical support for a limited time.
 For the rest, you need to maintain your website on your own.
-However, the hosting maintenance is taken care of by your server partner.
+However, the hosting maintenance is taken care of by your service partner.

 SaaS vendors require you purchase different licenses for using the software on different domains.